krruzic/Reader-YC/README.md

 * Does not handle a lack of internet connectivity.
 At all.

 ###Coming Feature roadmap (dates are really guesses):
-* View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)\n
+* View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)
   ETA: July 1

-* Comment caching for recent articles  V1.1 \n
+* Comment caching for recent articles  V1.1
 	ETA: End of July hopefully

-* Favouriting posts for later viewing from a 'History' option \n
+* Favouriting posts for later viewing from a 'History' option
 	ETA: Week after V1.2

-* Collapsable comments, load more results V1.3 \n
+* Collapsable comments, load more results V1.3
 	ETA: End of Summer

-* Logging in and upvoting/commenting V2.0 \n
+* Logging in and upvoting/commenting V2.0
 	ETA: Probably never, but I do hope to add this